-But late fall pre-emergent weed control treatments works by reducing the amount of these weeds that germinate in the first place.
+But fall pre-emergent weed control treatments work by reducing the amount of these weeds that germinate in the first place.
 That’s important because these winter weeds are also prolific seeders and will just keep spreading.

-Late fall pre-emergent weed control reduces most lawn weeds that spread from seeds.
+Applying pre-emergent weed control in the fall reduces most lawn weeds that spread from seeds.
 However, there are some that spread from tubers or root structures.

-So, why don’t more lawn care companies in Alexandria, Arlington, or Springfield, VA offer it as part of their program?
+So, why don’t more lawn care companies offer fall per-emergent lawn treatments?

 The answer is simple—it’s expensive.
 Most lawn care companies don’t want to invest the extra money to have these high-end products available to their customers.
 They simply just don’t offer this as a part of their weed control strategy.

-Implementing fall pre-emergent to help reduce weeds in the lawn was something that we thought a lot about.
+Implementing fall pre-emergent treatments to help reduce lawn weeds was something that we thought a lot about.

 We understand that our customers look to us to be a leader in the lawn care industry and to incorporate golf course-like strategies on their properties.